Guest author Jaymin Bhuptani is the CEO of Email Uplers (formerly EmailMonks).

 2. Promote User-Generated Content in Your Email to Improve Engagement

 People love getting acknowledged and gaining exposure for something good.
 Periodically creating emails that appreciate subscribers helps improve user engagement and also aids in understanding what kind of content works with them.
 Sharing any form of user-generated material such as posts, images, or videos in your emails has the following advantages:

 People respond better to the words of another person than they do to a brand.
 Word-of-mouth marketing grabs people’s attention and encourages engagement.

-In the world of diminishing attention spans, people typically ignore brand banners and focus on content from other people.
+In a world of diminishing attention spans, people typically ignore brand banners and focus on content from other people.
 Content becomes more memorable for subscribers when it has other people in it.

 A significant 79 percent of consumers report being highly influenced by user-generated content.
 By including user-generated content in your emails, you motivate subscribers to take action in the direction you want.

 Travel agencies and online retailers can be significantly benefited by including user-generated content in their promotions.
-The email templates from Jetstar and Kmart are two examples of how brands nailed user-generated content in emails.
+These email templates from Jetstar and Kmart are two examples of how brands can nail user-generated content in emails.

 Email metrics help you understand the performance of an email campaign, but you don’t get the complete picture of a marketing effort by relying on the metrics alone.
 To understand customers’ perspectives, ask for their feedback.
 For unbiased reviews, send feedback request emails based on specific criteria such as:

 - Personal milestones (subscriber count, sales, years, and so on)